 Prior to CHCS, Lauren worked for the Child Health Evaluation and Research Center, a multidisciplinary health services research group at the University of Michigan Health System.
 Her work focused on understanding the pediatric provider workforce pipeline; developing pediatric quality measures under the CHIP Reauthorization Act; and providing project management support for an evaluation of Michigan’s Medicaid expansion program.
 Lauren also completed a graduate fellowship in the Office of Strategic Policy in the Executive Office of Michigan’s Governor where she staffed the Governor’s task force on prescription drug and opioid misuse.

-Ms. Moran received a bachelor’s degree in English language and literature from Kalamazoo College and a master’s degree in public policy from the University of Michigan, Gerald R. Ford School of Public Policy.
+Lauren earned a master’s degree in public policy from the University of Michigan, Gerald R. Ford School of Public Policy and a bachelor’s degree in English language and literature from Kalamazoo College.

 While not at work, Lauren enjoys hiking, traveling, and reading.